BCDevOps/devops-platform-workshops/101-lab/content/02_builds.md

 Ensure that all team members have edit rights into the project.
 Once complete, each member can create their own Rocket.Chat docker build.

+**Note** In this lab, we'll use square brackets to indicate when you need to replace part of a command and omit the square brackets.
+If you see `[-tools]` in a command, replace that part of the command with the name of your tools namespace.
+When `[-dev]` is indicated, replace this part of the command with your dev namespace's name.
+In the example below, `oc project [-tools]` would become `oc project d8f105-tools` or the name of the tools namespace you are using for this training.
+We also use [username] as a unique inditifier throughout the lab, and this can be any unique username so long as you use it consistently throughout the lab.

 - To start, switch to the __Tools Project__

 ```